raspibolt/raspibolt/bonus/lightning/circuit-breaker.md

 ---

-### Requirements
+## Requirements

 * LND (or LND as part of Lightning Terminal/litd)
 * Go v1.13+

 ---

-### Install Go
+## Install Go

-* Check the latest stable version of the arm64 binary at [https://golang.org/dl/](https://golang.org/dl/) and download it
+* Check the latest stable version of the arm64 binary at [https://golang.org/dl/](https://golang.org/dl/){:target="_blank"} and download it

   ```sh
   $ cd /tmp
   $ wget https://go.dev/dl/go1.17.4.linux-arm64.tar.gz
   ```

 * Check on the download page what is the SHA256 checksum of the file, e.g. for above: 617a46bd083e59877bb5680998571b3ddd4f6dcdaf9f8bf65ad4edc8f3eafb13.
-Get the SHA256 hash of the downloaded file, it should be the same number as the one on the website
+Calculate the SHA256 hash of the downloaded file, it should be the same number as the one on the website

   ```sh
   $ sha256sum go1.17.4.linux-arm64.tar.gz